Hiking through the vineyard

 As early as the 8th century, Franken Wine grown.
 This is evidenced by deeds of gift that Emperor Charlemagne gave to Hammelburg in 777 and to Würzburg in 779.
 The main growing area for Franconian wine is the Main Valley.
 But wines that taste fresh and fruity also grow on the slopes of the Steigerwald with their Keuperböden.
 There is the Ipsheim market, which is between Bad Windsheim and Neustadt an der Aisch in the Aisch valley.
 It is mentioned in a document for the first time in 1189.
 Hoheneck Castle is our goal.

-What needs to be in the Case ?
+What needs to be in the in your suitcase ?

 - walking shoes for wide feet make a hike an experience.

 - In einem backpack can you have a snack, a lunch box and transport the odds and ends you need for a day.